corda/corda/docs/source/flow-testing.rst

 converts the builder to the final ``SignedTransaction``.
 It then does so again, but this time instead of issuing it re-assigns ownership instead.
-The chain of two transactions is finally committed to node A by sending them directly to the ``a.services.recordTransaction`` method (note that this method doesn't check the transactions are valid) inside a ``databaseTransaction``.
+The chain of two transactions is finally committed to node A by sending them directly to the ``a.services.recordTransaction`` method (note that this method doesn't check the transactions are valid) inside a ``database.transaction``.
 All node flows run within a database transaction in the nodes themselves, but any time we need to use the database directly from a unit test, you need to provide a database transaction as shown here.